-- We are choosing a lesser life; missing out on His best life for us!
+- Choosing a lesser life; missing out on His best life for us!

-- We are allowing the enemy of our souls to rob us of the rewards our obedience to God brings.
+- Allowing the enemy of our souls to rob us of the rewards our obedience to God brings.

-- We are undoubtedly missing out on blessings, new experiences, new levels of faith and deeper relationships.
+- Undoubtedly missing out on blessings, new experiences, new levels of faith and deeper relationships.

 We should never underestimate what our simple willingness to obey can initiate or the doors that might open.

-It can be an incredible catalyst for God’s blessing in our lives.
+It can be an incredible catalyst for God’s blessing and favour in our lives.

 I have a suspicion that one of the reasons God granted King David so much favour in his life was that he desired to do all that God wanted him to do, precisely as God wanted him to do it.